PowerGridModel/power-grid-model/docs/advanced_documentation/build-guide.md

 If you are a C-API user of the library, you can build the CMake using all the default settings.
 You can specifiy a standard [CMAKE_BUILD_TYPE](https://cmake.org/cmake/help/latest/variable/CMAKE_BUILD_TYPE.html).
-This will only build the core C-API library.
+This will only build the core C-API dynamic library.

 ```shell
 cmake -DCMAKE_BUILD_TYPE=Release -B build